06 Aug How to Make Meat Stock

 I cannot emphasise enough how convenient it is to have frozen stock available.
 Making your own meat broth with these basic ingredients is an important cooking skill to have.
 It is not difficult to do at all.

 The most important thing to remember that for a clear stock - do not stir or boil the impurities back into the liquid.
 To ensure a clear liquid, pay attention to skimming away the foam that rises to the top and removing it.
-The other trick is to not let the broth boil - just keep it at a steady slow simmer.
+The other trick is to keep the broth at a steady slow simmer.

-It is not necessary to season the stock.
-It is best to do this when using it in the recipe you are preparing.
+Season the stock only lightly with salt.
+It is best to do the main seasoning of it when using it in the recipe you are preparing.

 How to keep broth:

 It is safe to keep broth, sealed in the refrigerator for a maximum of 3 days after making it.
 If you know that you will not use it in that time, it is best to freeze it as soon as it is cool.
 Ideally freeze it in small quantities.
 A practical method is to freeze the stock in large ice cube trays, un-mould the trays as soon as they are solid and store these in several zip lock bags.

 1 carrot, peeled

 1 onion - skin on - cut in half